vlad-timotei/sante-teamm/README.md

    ### Individual PDF Selection
    - Click the blue **"+ Batch"** button next to any download link
-   - The button will briefly show "✓ Added" to confirm
+   - The button will briefly show "Added" to confirm
    - The batch counter in the top-right panel will update

    ### Bulk Selection Options